renpy/renpy/sphinx/source/cds.rst

 A user-defined statement cannot be used in the file in which it is defined.

-Creator-defined statement are registered using the renpy.register_statement function.
+Creator-defined statement are registered using the :func:`renpy.register_statement` function.

 .. include:: inc/statement_register